 Hello, my dear colleagues!
 Storytelling, ICT and digital tools, preschool in the cloud™, young learners, and professional development are some of my favorite education words.
-Many people ask me about the professional development trainings I conduct.
-They ask how did I start, how can they begin their teaching training journey, and more.
+So many people ask me about the professional development trainings I conduct.
+They ask how did I start, how they can begin their teaching training journey, and more.
 It takes a lot of time, experience, and most of all, expertise in the area you are training the teachers in.

 When tech fails you

 ✔️ When you focus on the academic areas you are thriving in, it’s very easy and natural to develop a professional development program.

 A few days ago, the power in my building went down in the middle of my conference presentation.
 So I had to present on my phone, and Blanka, the conference moderator, and organizer manipulated my interactive presentation.